php-fig/fig-standards/proposed/simplecache.md

 to perform, and lets you perform your operations in a single call to the cache server cutting down latency times dramatically.

-Finally for atomic counters it provides the ability to increment and decrement cache entries by their specified value.
-Some cache backends support this natively so that you don't have to read the item and then increment it and write it back to the cache server, this can be done in a single call to the cache server since it's natively supported by many modern cache servers.
+Finally for counters it provides the ability to increment and decrement a cache key atomatically.

 ```php
 <?php